uidaholib/main-web-redesign_draft/_fellowships/plastino.md

 - Consider the qualities that effective leaders employed to craft public policy and legislation, as reflected in Plastino's observations

-- Evaluate how Plastino viewed the political careers and public policy impacts of various Idaho leaders like Governors Andrus, Evans, and Batt, or Idaho's Congressional delegation
+- Evaluate how Plastino viewed the political careers and public policy impacts of various Idaho leaders such as governors Andrus, Evans, and Batt, or Idaho's congressional delegation

 - Describe how the main issues and political philosophies covered in the collection are or are not relevant to Idahoans today

-- Investigate how Federal policies impacted Idaho projects and legislation, in areas like wilderness management or nuclear energy, using Plastino's writings as a vantage point
+- Investigate how federal policies impacted Idaho projects and legislation, in areas such as wilderness management or nuclear energy, using Plastino's writings as a vantage point

 ---

 {:#mechanics}
 ### Fellowship Mechanics

-- Open to any University of Idaho graduate student enrolled in Spring 2025 and planning to return in Fall 2025
+- Open to any University of Idaho graduate student enrolled in Spring 2026 and planning to return in Fall 2026

 - $4,500 award; $4,000 distributed at start of project and $500 distributed upon completion

 - Produce one or more essays for the Ben Plastino digital collection that enhance user understanding of materials within the collection; total word count of writings should be between 4,000 and 5,000

-- Project will be completed between May 15 and August 15, 2025, under the direction of department head of Special Collections and Archives
+- Project will be completed between May 15 and August 15, 2026, under the direction of department head of Special Collections and Archives

 - Work may be completed remotely, though some in-person work in Special Collections and Archives department may be required